krishnan7785/PlaceOrderAPI/README.md

 Provides a REST based client to interact with Salesforce Composite API to Load Contract, Orders and Order Items.
 The application can run on heroku as a scheduled process.

-## Getting Started

-Follow this document to install pre-requsites https://salesforce.quip.com/xA45ASkuO2mc and deploy application to heroku.

 ### Prerequisites

 This is a java and maven based project and will require appropriate versions of JDK and Maven.
 Also requires a HEROKU CLI to interact with system api on heroku.